Emeka Opara

 Emeka Opara (born 2 December 1984) is a Nigerian football striker.
 He is a classic centre-forward with pace and very strong in the air.
-He most recently played for the Azerbaijan Premier League side Qarabağ.

 Career

 In 2006, he had an impressive run of form in the CAF Confederation Cup while playing for Tunisian club Étoile Sportive du Sahel, taking them to the final of the competition, whilst netting eight goals.

 In January 2012, Opara left FK Khazar Lankaran, and signed a six-month contract with Al Naser of the Kuwaiti Premier League.
 In March 2013, Opara returned to the Azerbaijan Premier League, signing for FK Qarabağ.